aabbi15/injury-index/README.md

   - A `Report` can have multiple `Injuries`.

-Here is the technical documentation for the frontend of your "Injury Index" application, specifically for the Next.js implementation.
+Here is the technical documentation for the frontend of "Injury Index" application, specifically for the Next.js implementation.
 This documentation is intended for developers to understand the structure, functionality, and flow of the application.

 ---